Echo-kid/Pocket-calculator/README.md

 ---
 # JS & HTML Soviet Calculator.
-a little JS and HTML pop-up window calculator.
+A little JS and HTML pop-up window calculator.
 One of the first projects I tried on my own.
 I found an image of a soviet calculator and placed a grid on the numbers.
-I then used to JS to interact with the DOM and create a calculator.
+The JS file works with the buttons using event listeners.